-Students will have their community home care experience three days a week for eight weeks.
-In Weeks 1 and 2, students will orient to the policies and procedures of the agency and expectations of the course.
-Orientation will include: class time to review documents, discuss community context; 'buddy shifts' with the members of the interdisciplinary health care team; attending in the ambulatory clinic; debriefing sessions; instructor and student-led seminars (safety/palliative care); and a windshield survey of the community.
+Students will have their community home care experience two days a week for fourteen weeks.
+In Weeks 1, 2 and 3, students will orient to the policies and procedures of the agency and expectations of the course.
+Orientation will include: class time to review documents, discuss community context; 'buddy shifts' with the members of the interdisciplinary health care team; attending in the ambulatory clinic; debriefing sessions; instructor facilitated seminars, and a windshield survey of the community.
 Students will select a primary client to follow after having made visits with the Homecare nurses; the client will need to provide consent.
-The primary client will be presented at a case conference the last week of the experience.
-During Weeks 3 to 8, students will continue with their primary client plus have two to three additional clients they will see each day.
+The primary client will be presented at a case conference during Week 9 of the experience.
+During Weeks 4 to 14, students will continue with their primary client plus have two to three additional clients they will see each day.
 Workload is to be based on learning needs.

 The cases assigned to students will usually be stable clients that are seen by home care nurses at least biweekly.
-They will have acute or chronic wounds, routine medication set-ups, and/or chronic problems that require nursing follow-up (COPD, cardiac diseases, MS, etc.).
+They will have acute or chronic wounds, routine medication set-ups, and/or chronic problems that require nursing follow-up (COPD, cardiac diseases, MS, diabetes).
 Students may be assigned a stable client who is only seen weekly.

 They may also be assigned to assist with more complex wound care when two nurses are usually assigned or when the client is seen twice a day.

-The purpose of the practicum assignments is to help students develop partnerships with clients and families and experience the wide range of issues dealt with in continuing care.
+The purpose of the practicum assignments is to help students develop partnerships with clients and families and experience the wide range of issues dealt with in home health.
 Therefore, there will be a balance between seeing clients for the duration of the experience and having new clients each week.